sunyanici/AflowRestAPI/README.md

 ```
 In order to retrieving data from Aflow database, all we need is GET.

+This notebook shows the usage with python code.

 [1] Taylor, R.H., et al., A RESTful API for exchanging materials data in the AFLOWLIB.org consortium.
 Computational Materials Science, 2014.
 93: p.
 178-192. https://doi.org/10.1016/j.commatsci.2014.05.014

 [2] https://www.makeuseof.com/what-is-rest-api/